cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 		* Tell ORCID to add/update/delete publications

 ## Real SOON
+* Remove the confusion in the purpose of the cache.
+	* Should we add methods for bare get/set of access tokens?
+	* Should we create an implementation of the cache that accepts an AccessToken cache?
 * Create a "liveness" call to ORCID
 	* context.checkOauthUrls
 	* context.checkPublicApi